marcosUNLP/qonscious/README.md

 [![CI](https://github.com/lifia-unlp/qonscious/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/lifia-unlp/qonscious/actions/workflows/ci.yml)

-**Qonscious** is a runtime framework designed to support conditional execution of quantum circuits based on resource introspection.
+**Qonscious** is a runtime framework designed to support the conditional execution of quantum circuits based on resource introspection.
 It helps you build quantum applications that are aware of backend conditions — such as entanglement, coherence, or fidelity — before execution.

 ## Why Qonscious?

 In the NISQ era, quantum hardware is noisy, resource-limited, and variable over time.
 Static resource assumptions lead to unreliable results. **Qonscious** makes quantum programs introspective and adaptive.

-For a deeper discusion on the motivation behind Qonscious, read [our article](https://arxiv.org/html/2508.19276v1)
+For a deeper discussion on the motivation behind Qonscious, read [our article](https://arxiv.org/html/2508.19276v1)

 ## Key Features

-- Figures of Merit evaluation (e.g., get CHSH score)
+- Figures of Merit evaluation (e.g., get CHSH score, T1, T2, ...)
 - Conditional execution on compliance with figures of merit checks
+- One circuit, many backends: abstract backends and hide complexity behind adaptors (currently available for SampleV2, Aer Simulator, IBM Backends, IBM Simulators, IONQ backends)
-- Inversion of control: pass a callback, not a circuit
+- Inversion of control: pass a callback, not only a circuit
+- Rich, uniform results from all backends, including backend configuration, and any figures of merit you need as conditional context
 - Built-in logging, extensibility, and fallback logic

 ## Use cases